Last updated: 26 October 2020 at 11.26am

-The four-phase roadmap will help get Western Australians back to work safely and begin the process of restarting the State’s economy.
-It has been developed in conjunction with the National Cabinet principles and is based on the best health advice for WA.
+The WA roadmap has been developed with the National Cabinet principles and is based on the best health advice for WA.

 - indoor and outdoor non-work gatherings of up to 10 people